Platform Glossary

 This section provides further information on the concepts and terminology referenced by the Reapit Foundations Platform and the endpoints we provide

-Areas represent a specific geographical location that an applicant is interested in buying/renting within.
+Areas represent a specific geographical location that an is interested in buying/renting within.
 Areas are comprised of either polygon coordinates or a listing of postcodes.
 Areas are hierarchical and a single area can alternatively include a list of other areas.

 Configuration represents the customisation options relevant for a customers data set, as some data can differ depending on the configuration of the customer.
-For example, an agent may want to add to their list of vendor selling reasons so that it can be set against a particular vendors sellingReasonId
+For example, an agent may want to add to their list of selling reasons so that it can be set against a particular sellingReasonId

 We present lists like this as RESTful endpoints and document where a field references a configurable lists id.
 We also include links/embed options where appropriate to simplify consumption.